okanbilal.com

 “We believe any deceleration of AI will cost lives.
 Deaths that were preventable by the AI that was prevented from existing is a form of murder.”

 Advanced technologies like artificial intelligence don’t just change our daily lives, they also reshape cultures and deeply impact power structures.
 So, they’re not as simple as Andreessen presents.
 Yes, AI can bring huge benefits to humanity, with revolutionary progress possible in fields like medicine and industry.
-However, organizations like the Center for AI Safety (CAIS), which study AI’s societal impacts, are also researching potential social risks and advising governments.
+But, organizations like the Center for AI Safety (CAIS), which study AI’s societal impacts, are also researching potential social risks and advising governments.
 So, while we praise technology’s benefits, we must also consider the potential harms it may bring and the research being done on this.

 So, we need to discuss the limits of artificial intelligence and technology, as well as ethics and social responsibility.
 Technology has the power not only to make life easier but also to change the structure of society.
 To protect social well-being, it’s essential to question, regulate, and keep this power within ethical limits.